#TheBachelorette fantasy bracket cheat sheet

 - Colton: First, Colton has the dog of my dreams.
 So right there, he should win.
 But I love how devoted he is to his charity, himself and his family.
 That's something we know is super important to Becca.
 We also learn he's virgin, which always shakes things up.
 He's pretty cookie-cutter basic but I like where he's headed and I think Becca needs a little basic in her life after being dumped so publicly by Arie.

 - Lincoln: Wow, this guy has swept me off my feet.
 First, that accent.
 Second, his energy is so calm and reassuring.
-I mean, I've watched men on this show break from all the energy in the mansion (I'm looking at your Clint and JJ) and he is such a calm-in-the-storm type.
+I mean, I've watched men on this show break from all the energy in the mansion (I'm looking at your Clint and JJ), and he's such a calm-in-the-storm type.
 I feel like he's going to be so devoted to Becca, and a good person for her to lean on.

 - Ryan: Swoon!
 Who doesn't love a man with a banjo?
 He made Becca smile on After the Final Rose when they first met, and that was a tough day for her given she just had to face Arie and watch him propose to Lauren.
 And at the mansion, he kept making her smile all night long.
 He's def a keeper and I think he'll surprise everyone.